The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance: Experimental Design Results

 In this section we propose the Nvr-X-MMLU, an MMLU variation designed to disentangle BRP effects and task performance and more accurately report the latter.
 Nvr-X-MMLU consists of four variations of the MMLU dataset.
 In each Nvr-X variation, answer choice content is remapped to answer choice labels such that the correct answer content is never assigned to label X. The new correct answer label is chosen uniformly at random from the non-excluded labels and incorrect answer labels are subsequently reassigned arbitrarily.
+The process is described in Algorithm \ref{alg:cap} for the Nvr-A dataset.
+Nvr-B, Nvr-C, and Nvr-D are defined similarly by changing only the value of $X$.

 The performance of the model is measured as the minimum accuracy over the four Nvr-X variation sets.
-Just as with the MMLU, random guessing on Nvr-X-MMLU results in $25\%$ accuracy, while base-rate driven preference or anti-preference for a specific label will achieve $0\%$ and $22\%$ respectively.
+Just as with the MMLU, random guessing on Nvr-X-MMLU results in $25\%$ accuracy, while base-rate driven exclusive preference or complete anti-preference for a specific label will achieve $0\%$ and $0(\frac{1}{3})+\frac{1}{3}(0)+\frac{1}{3}(\frac{1}{3})+\frac{1}{3}(\frac{1}{3})\approx22\%$, respectively.
+The latter is due to the probability of an answer choice being correct, in parentheses, and the probability that it is selected, outside of parentheses.
 This is in contrast to the standard MMLU on which such base-rate driven preference will still achieve $25\%$.
 The resulting accuracy better measures the model's understanding and factual knowledge.

 This provides a measure of the model's understanding of the question independent of the chosen test-taking strategy on the standard assumption that the model will select the correct answer if it understands the question, answers, and concepts contained therein.
 Nvr-X-MMLU additionally allows limited identification of label biases by observing whether one of the variation sets results in significantly reduced accuracy.
 If Nvr-A results in a much lower accuracy than Nvr-B, C, and D, this provides evidence that the model has a strong preference for answering with \textit{A} under uncertainty.
 Conversely, if Nvr-A has a much higher accuracy than the other three sets, it suggests that the model has a strong anti-preference for \textit{A} under uncertainty.